sid-shnkar/Vehicle-number-plate-detection-recognition/README.md

 # Vehicle-number-plate-detection-recognition
-A computer vision project to automatically detect and recognize the text written on the number plate from an input image of a vehicle.
+A computer vision project to automatically detect and recognize the text written on the number plate from an input image of a vehicle and also display the details like state and district to which the number plate is registered.

 **Programming language used:** Python